 This core strengthening exercise is great for people with back, hip and knee pain, whilst also tightening your buns and legs!
 When you perform this exercise you roll your pelvis off the mat and keep articulating up until there is a straight line from your knees to your shoulders.
 From there, you reverse your spine rolling down until you are back on the mat.
 Bridging strengthens your middle and lower spine, this helps you to stand up straighter, relieving back pain and improving your posture.

-This Pilates exercise helps you to improve core muscle strength across the back of the whole body from your arms, shoulders and upper back, through to your lower back, hips and legs.
+This Physio Group exercise helps you to improve core muscle strength across the back of the whole body from your arms, shoulders and upper back, through to your lower back, hips and legs.
 Working the oblique posterior core and back muscles, when you perform this exercise make sure that you keep your lower stomach muscles switched on to support your back whilst you exercise.

-Keeping your hips and side lying body position still is the challenge to the Pilates ‘clam’ exercise.
+Keeping your hips and side lying body position still is the challenge to the Pilates inspired ‘clam’ exercise.
 Your hip stabilising muscles are activated raising your knee whilst your foot remains on the ground.
 This exercise strengthens your hips and thighs, whilst stabilising your pelvic muscles and toning your glutes.